Big tech’s credibility crisis: Fake news, fake goods, and fake reviews

 “Fake reviews are really damaging to shoppers and businesses alike,” noted CMA CEO Andrea Coscelli.
 “Millions of people base their shopping decisions on reviews, and if these are misleading or untrue, then shoppers could end up being misled into buying something that isn’t right for them — leaving businesses who play by the rules missing out.”

 The CMA was quick to stress that it’s not alleging Facebook or eBay were intentionally allowing this content to appear on their sites, but the problem highlights an underlying issue.
-These companies can’t keep on top of the billions of user interactions that span their online properties — or they’re simply unwilling to prioritize that kind of effort.
+These companies can’t keep up with the billions of user interactions on their online properties — or they’re simply unwilling to prioritize the issue.
 The widespread lack of accountability is one reason we’re seeing more efforts to tackle the problem from a regulatory standpoint.

 Thwarting counterfeit handbag sales and falsified reviews is a good first step.
 But with Facebook brazenly selling political ads based on lies, and Twitter awash with stunts designed to mislead voters, it’s a shame lawmakers aren’t doing more to address the problem of fake news, especially given the influence it had on the last presidential election.